 A firearm background check should take less than a day to complete and is generally completed almost instantly and results will be available in a matter of minutes.

-How to Find Out if You Can Purchase a Gun?
+How To Find Out If You Can Purchase a Gun

 There is a lot to consider in your criminal history before purchasing a gun.
 Individuals wondering “Can you pass a gun background check with a misdemeanor?” should perform a background check on themselves.

-This can be done using an online background check service such as the one on the top of this page or by performing a federal background check on yourself for the most accurate information possible.
+This can be done using an online background check service such as the one at the top of this page or by performing a federal background check on yourself for the most accurate information possible.

 Currently, it is not possible to perform a NICS check on yourself as this system is reserved for only certain agencies to use.
-Individuals who are looking for more information about the way the NICS background check system work and how to get a NICS check can use the FBI website page regarding firearm background checks.
+Individuals who are looking for more information about the way the NICS background check system work and how to get an NICS check can use the FBI website page regarding firearm background checks.

 Understanding the different gun laws and background check procedures in each state can be confusing.
 Luckily, individuals with the question: Can you pass a gun background check with a misdemeanor? will likely have nothing to worry about in most states.